genieversum/genie-flow-invoker-docproc/README.md

 or longest chunk is found that fits within these bounds (more than `min_words`, less than `max_words` and with a lexical density larger than `target_density`.
 An alternative strategy would be to find the chunk that has the highest density.

+The `LexicalDensitySplitter` has the following configurations:

+`min_words`
+: The minimal number of words that should go into a new chunk.

+`max_words`
+: The maximum number of words that go into a chunk.

+`overlap`
+: The number of words to skip forward before the next chunk window is started.

+`target_density`
+: A number between 0.0 and 1.0 that sets the threshold for the lexical density.
+Chunks that do not have lexical density more than this will not be created.

+`strategy`
+: (default `best`) a string that can be either `shortest`, `best` or `longest`

 ## Embedding a Document - the `DocumentEmbedInvoker`
 tbd